-When a pupil has a course of or on-going medicine(s) they will have an individual record sheet for each medicine completed and signed by a parent when they deliver it (Appendix D: Record of Medicine Administered to an Individual Child).
+When a pupil has a course of or on-going medicine(s) they will have an individual record sheet for each medicine completed and signed by a parent when they deliver it (see contents page for link).

 When a pupil's medicine is a controlled drug, their individual record sheets will allow for the signature of a second witness to the administration.
-Details of receipts and returns of the controlled drug will be accurately recorded on the administration record (see Appendix D).
+Details of receipts and returns of the controlled drug will be accurately recorded on the administration record (see contents page for link).

-When a pupil is given a medicine as a one-off e.g., pain relief, it will be recorded on a general record sheet along with such medicines administered to other children (Appendix E1: Record of Medicine Administered to All Children).
+When a pupil is given a medicine as a one-off e.g., pain relief, it will be recorded on a general record sheet along with such medicines administered to other children (see contents page for link).